 Over time, a high “solar load” (as it’s called) can damage your home and even your eyes.
 Here’s what can make the difference: windows and window treatments designed to minimize summer’s heat and glare.
 And there are lots of choices available.

 Outdoors, let’s start with the “organic” solution.
 Our grandparents answered hot weather by planting trees – nature’s air conditioner – around their homes, and you can, too.
 A large deciduous tree on the east, west or northwest corner of your house can cut energy bills by hundreds of dollars a year.
 Plus, trees tend to add to the value of your property.

 If you don’t want to wait that long, though, another option is awnings.
-These old stand-bys have been upgraded in recent years to offer new styles and materials that can match any home.
+These upgraded old stand-bys offer new styles and materials that can match any home.
 Some products are retractable, so you can roll them out on sunny days and roll them back when it’s cloudy.

 A final option is window film.
 There are lots of products in this category, including special heat-control and glare-control films that adhere directly to your existing windows.
 Some are an easy-to-install, DIY weekend project where you can buy materials at a big-box store.
 Other products are more technical; you’re probably wise to call in an expert rather than applying these films yourself.
 In either case, window films are generally easy to maintain and easy to clean.
 Be advised, though, that you may need to re-do them every year.

 Let’s Enjoy Summer, Indoors or Out

 There’s no reason why you can’t have your home as comfortable as you want it, year-round.
 At McCann Windows & Exteriors, we’re happy to help you create the home that’s just right for the life you lead in every season.
 Please give us a call with any questions about restoring, repairing, or replacing your windows and home exterior.
 We’re ready to serve you, and estimates are free.
 Just call (847) 892-4071, or schedule a consultation here.